 From there I returned to New York to study occupational therapy at Columbia University.
 The integration of mental and physical health inherent in the profession was attractive to me.
 I also liked that there is a lot of creativity in the practice and many areas to specialize in.
-For someone having dificulty picking one thing, it felt like a profession that could grow with me.
 Getting that degree - and luckily a full scholarship - was one of the best things I have done for myself.

-During my second year at Columbia, my roommate had the full video set of Bill Moyer's Healing and the Mind, which cemented my interest in what is now, two decades later, a booming industry known as "wellness".
-My continuing education in health and wellness includes course intensives in massage at The Open Center, nutrition and cooking at The Natural Gourmet Institute and hatha yoga at Integral Yoga; I incorporated wellness principles into my therapy practice and also gravitated toward professional development in sensory processing disorders.
+While at Columbia, my roommate had the full video series of Bill Moyer's Healing and the Mind, which cemented my interest in what is now, two decades later, a booming industry known as "wellness".
+Along with a whole host of self-study, my continuing education in health and wellness includes course intensives in massage at The Open Center, nutrition and cooking at The Natural Gourmet Institute and hatha yoga at Integral Yoga; I incorporated wellness principles into my therapy practice and also gravitated toward professional development in sensory processing disorders.

 That was 2005, early days for both blogging and sustainability's infiltration into the mainstream.
 There was a lot of green buzz and blog buzz in those days and I met and made friends with many like minded people across an array of industries.
-I ended up doing more work as an editor and writer than I did actual design.
-It was a good experience, but ultimately I learned that I did not want to become a manufacturer, which is fairly inevitable in fashion, and that I did not want to be a writer.
+I ended up doing more work as an editor and writer than I did as a designer.
+Ultimately I learned that I did not want to become a manufacturer, which is fairly inevitable in fashion, and that I did not want to be a writer.
 I wanted to be more directly and actively creative in a way that also aligned with my values.
-I also wanted to take a break from the online media world.

 In 2008 I decided to do another year long project.
 I had joined a neighborhood garden and could spend hours there photographing.
 I decided to capture the garden over the course of a year.
 This was pre-Pinterest and Instagram.
 I uploaded my photos to a website and did little to share them.
-It made me immensely happy.
+Not to my surprise, this year long project did not gain internet buzz, but it did make me immensely happy.
 Nature is indeed magical and healing.
 You can view some of the photographs here.

-After a few years of creative dabbling and working part-time as a therapist, I ended up working on a renovation project with a friend who is a contractor.
+A few years later I ended up working on a renovation project with a friend who is a contractor.
 He complimented my design ideas as we went along and in the end encouraged me to start working with clients.
 This ultimately led to the interiors business that I have today.
 For more information please visit VERDOIER.

 Peppered throughout the years, I have been fortunate enough to travel to many places, often for extended periods.
 The highlights include Oaxaca, Barcelona, summers spent sailing tall ships in the Northeast and more modern cruising in the Med.
-Closer to home, Fire Island is a favorite spot to camp oceanside between the dunes and, of course, the Catskills are great to explore.
-I recently "returned home" and bought a little land upstate to develop and enjoy.
+These days I am more often exploring closer to home and currently split my time between NYC and upstate NY.